programmfabrik/easydb-documentation/content/sysadmin/backupandrestore/_index.en.md

 - You will then find the backup files in the subdirectory `pgsql/backup/` of the data store defined during the [installation](../installation).
 - If you first run pg_dump and then backup the data store, then you also include the dump files automatically.

-To display the database names you use, use the following:
+To display the database names, use the following:

 ```bash
 docker exec easydb-pgsql psql -U postgres -l